 Transfer Planning 101

 To be successful in transfer, it is best to plan ahead.
-Please use the following guidelines and consult with your advisor or counselor frequently.
+Please read the following information, use the links below and to the right, and consult with your advisor or counselor frequently.
 Always mention your goal of transferring.

 How College Credits Work